jiaohehu/NPreview/DOC-diagram.md

   we should also be able to specify a scaling factor to allow it to enlarge or shrink beyond its natural size.

+- When mathtext is generated for the label, since the font size is always set at 12-pt, which makes the text look big.
+The problem has been corrected by shrinking the size of the SVG.